NomadsReach/Fallout-Anomaly/README.md

 <details>
 <summary><h2><ins>STEP 3: Launching The List, Checking Resolution, & Applying MCM Preset</ins></h2></summary>

-Here’s a more polished and visually engaging version of your guide:

----

 # 🚀 **Launching Fallout Anomaly**

 When you open **Mod Organizer 2 (MO2)**, the interface might seem complex at first, but don’t worry—we’ve streamlined the process!